andreasRu/lucee-admin-language-editor/README.md

 # Lucee Admin Language Editor

-A simple editor that helps adding new languages and translations to Lucee 6.0 Administrator Extension by creating language JSON resource files in the Administrator (still in Beta).
+A simple editor that helps adding new languages and translations to Lucee 6.0 Administrator Extension by creating language JSON resource files in the Administrator.

 ## How to run